 Meditation Makes Your Brain Plastic

 Plastic meaning that our brain can change.
 That means our brain’s potential is not set at birth — we can actually strengthen and improve our brains in ways once science said is impossible.
-When we train our mind to focus we are happy.
+When we train our minds to focus we are happy.
 Keeping your attention focused on the present, accepting the moment without judgment, has been studied extensively for its infusion of positive psychological benefits.

 Many scientists are now saying, focusing our awareness is where we find our true happiness.
 Understanding that the mind and body are one entity and that the energetic quality of the mind is the essence of life, focusing our awareness through meditation is a practical strategy for health, happiness, and transformation.